-It is our intention that by publishing transparent, accurate and reliable information through this Assurance Plan (which has been aided by the identification of the data items most at risk of inaccurate reporting via our Statement of Risks, Strengths and Weaknesses of Information) we will demonstrate compliance with our assurance requirements.
+It is our intention that by publishing transparent, accurate and reliable information through this draft Assurance Plan (which has been aided by the identification of the data items most at risk of inaccurate reporting via our Statement of Risks, Strengths and Weaknesses of Information) we will demonstrate compliance with our assurance requirements.
 Our Assurance Plan will be reviewed by Ofwat, our Board (in its Risk and Compliance Statement 2019/20) and the Bristol Water Challenge Panel (in its Annual Report 2019/20).
 The milestones the company will meet as part of this assurance framework is below.

-Document Date published Published as a Consultation Statement of Risks, Strengths and Weaknesses of Information 29 November 2019 √ (consultation closed) Draft Assurance Plan 27 January 2020 √ (consultation closed) Final Assurance Plan (this document) 27 March 2020 Χ Annual Performance Report, Data Assurance Summary and Risk & Compliance Statement By 15 July 2020 X
+Document Date published Published as a Consultation Statement of Risks, Strengths and Weaknesses of 29 November 2019 ✓ (consultation Information closed) Draft Assurance Plan (this document) 27 January 2020 \checkmark Final Assurance Plan By 31 March 2020 Х Annual Performance Report, Data Assurance Summary and Risk & Compliance Statement By 15 July 2020 Х